Columbus, Ohio Population 2020

 Columbus is the capital of Ohio and the largest city in the state.
-It is the county seat of Franklin County and its size has grown as it has annexed areas of Fairfield County and Delaware County.
+It is the county seat of Franklin County, and its size has grown as it has annexed areas of Fairfield County and Delaware County.
 Named for explorer Christopher Columbus, the city was founded in 1812.
-Columbus has an estimated 2014 population of 825,000, which makes it the 15th largest city in the United States.
+Columbus has an estimated population of 892,533, which makes it the 15th largest city in the United States.

-Columbus has an estimated population of 825,000, up from 809,800 in 2012.
+Columbus has an estimated population of 892,533, up from a previous count of 809,800 in 2012.
 Columbus is the core city of the Columbus Metropolitan Statistical Area, which spreads ten counties and is the third largest metropolitan area in the state, nearly tied with the Cleveland MSA and just behind the Cincinnati MSA.
 The Columbus metro area is the 28th largest in the country with a population of 2.4 million.
 The city proper has a population density of 3,625 people per square mile.

 Columbus was named as one of the top 50 cities in America in 2012 by BusinessWeek, and it was given an A rating by Forbes a year later as one of the top cities for business in the country.
 It was also recently named as one of the top cities to relocate in the country and the number 3 best city of the future.

 Columbus also has a large LGBT community of around 35,000.
-It has been rated as one of the best cities in the U.S. for lesbians and gay people, as well as the most underrated gay city.
+It was rated as one of the best cities in the U.S. for lesbians and gay people, as well as the most underrated gay city.

 37.6% of Columbus residents report they are religious.
 Of this group, 15.7% are Protestant, 13.7% are Catholic, 1.5% are Jewish, 0.6% are Muslim and 0.5% are Mormon.

-The Columbus area was once known as the Ohio Country and it was controlled by the French Empire in the 18th century during a time when it was a fur trading point.
+The Columbus area was once known as the Ohio Country, and the French Empire controlled it in the 18th century during a time when it was a fur trading point.
 The region was often caught between Native American and European interests.
-In the 1750's, George Washington was sent to the area by the Ohio Company to survey, and a fight over the territory led to the Seven Years' War with the French and Indian War.
+In the 1750s, George Washington was sent to the area by the Ohio Company to survey, and a fight over the territory led to the Seven Years' War with the French and Indian War.
 The region was ceded to the British Empire in 1763.

 After Ohio became a state in 1803, Columbus was chosen as a site for the new capital because it was located centrally and easily accessible.
-Prior to this decision, Columbus did not exist.
-It was designed from the beginning as the capital for the state and it was founded in 1812 and named in honor of Christopher Columbus.
+Before this decision, Columbus did not exist.
+It was designed from the beginning as the capital for the state, and it was founded in 1812 and named in honor of Christopher Columbus.
 It was chartered as a city in 1834 with a population of 3,500.
-It became a major base for the Union Army during the Civil War and housed 26,000 troops as well as 9,000 Confederate prisoners of war in present-day west Columbus.
-It is now the site of one of the largest Confederate cemetaries in the North.
+It became a significant base for the Union Army during the Civil War and housed 26,000 troops as well as 9,000 Confederate prisoners of war in present-day west Columbus.
+It is now the site of one of the largest Confederate cemeteries in the North.

 By 1990, Columbus became the largest city in Ohio in terms of size and population.